eloiselle/cookedkraken/README.md

 # Cooked Kraken
- A cookbook app for Don't Starve
+ A cookbook app for the game "Don't Starve"